darleg/CodeForMathimatics/Geometry/README.md

    blocks of geometric figures.
 2. Plane Geometry: Deals with shapes like triangles, circles, and polygons that lie in a flat, two-dimensional plane.
+3. Solid Geometry: Focuses on three-dimensional figures like cubes, spheres, and pyramids, and explores their properties and relationships.